mwtb47/aeroplane-boarding/README.md

 - boarding_method - one of the seven methods shown below
 - bag_percent - the percentage of passengers with hand luggage.
 - slow_average_fast - the percentage of passengers who are slow, average and fast at putting their hand luggage away.
 Slow, average, and fast passengers take 3, 2, and 1 steps respectively to put their bags in the overhead compartment.
 Passengers without hand luggage take 0 steps.
 - n_groups - the number of groups passengers board in.
-This only has an effect on front-to-back, back-to-front, front WMA and reverse WMA methods.
+This only has an effect on front-to-back, back-to-front, front-to-back WMA and back-to-front WMA methods.
 A more detailed descriptions can be found in the boarding_methods folder.

 ### Back-to-front
 Passengers enter the plane in order of their row, starting with the last row.
 Within each row, the order of the passengers is random.